 Flexible Pathways at the University of Melbourne MD

-This innovative approach provides students with the flexibility to hone their expertise in either research skills and leadership (via the research scholarship pathway) or clinical advocacy and leadership (through the clinical scholarship pathway).
+This innovative approach provides students with the flexibility to hone their expertise in either research skills and leadership (via the Research Scholar pathway) or clinical advocacy and leadership (through the Clinical Scholar pathway).
 Each pathway offers tailored learning activities, projects, and assessments designed to exceed the course learning outcomes, catering to individual interests and aspirations.

 The University of Melbourne MD Student Conference (MDSC)